 by Roger Frood

-Roger is a dulcimer maker, formerly running Dove Dulcimers in Somerset, and now (mostly) retired in the South of France.
+Roger was a dulcimer maker, formerly running Dove Dulcimers in Somerset, who died in January 2023.

 This article first appeared in the Nonsuch Newsletter in the 1990s.